 Although we consider that the main Modern Slavery risks mostly relate to component manufacturing activities, we are aware of the need to remain vigilant in all supply chain operations.
 Procurement not related to the core manufacturing products (e.g. logistics, courier services, waste management etc.) is controlled at a local business level.
-Prior to contracting with any significant new suppliers, Ingenico UK uses a due diligence questionnaire, including an ethics section and a question on employment of child or forced labour.
+Prior to contracting with any significant new suppliers, Ingenico UK uses a due diligence questionnaire, which includes an ethics section and a question on employment of child or forced labour.

-TRAINING AND AWARENESS
+5. TRAINING AND AWARENESS

 A webinar is accessible to all employees on the alert mechanism and the Code of Ethics and Business Conduct.
 It provides details on how to confidentially report any non-compliance and clarifies that anyone reporting issues will be fully protected.
-This webinar was promoted during an internal Learning Week in 2019.
+This webinar was promoted during an internal Learning Week in 2019 and repeatedly in 2020.

-In addition, a dedicated Compliance Intranet site has been established with relevant policies and guidance.
-This has been supported by local awareness campaigns including for example, displaying information relating to the Code and Alert Policy on office screens.
+In addition to the dedicated Compliance Intranet site that has been established with relevant policies and guidance in 2019, local awareness campaigns displaying information relating to the Code and Alert Policy on office screens.